aaronprisk/lagertha/README.md

 ## Installation

-These steps are for installing Lagertha on an Ubuntu Server 16.04 box.
+These steps are for installing Lagertha on an Ubuntu Server 16.04.03 box.
 Lagertha will likely run on most modern distros that have a LAMP/FAMP stack.
 ```
-$ sudo apt-get install apache2 mysql-server php5-mysql git
+$ sudo apt-get install apache2 mysql-server php-mysql git
 ```
 Run the MySQL Secure Installation and set your MySQL root Password
 ```